 You can upgrade the theme with FTP if the auto upgrade failed.
 FTP method is also great when you can't login to your WordPress dashboard.
 For example, if the active theme breaks your WordPress site, you can resolve the issue by connecting to your FTP server and deleting/renaming the active theme folder to something else.
 WordPress will then reset the active theme to the default theme.

-To upgrade themes with FTP:
+To replace themes with FTP:

 - Login to Member Dashboard to download the latest theme zip.
 If it is a free theme, simply download the zip again from our site.
 The zip on our site is always the latest version.

-- Extract the latest theme zip on your local computer
+- Extract the latest theme zip on your local computer.

-- Connect to your server via FTP (see tutorial on FTP)
+- Connect to your server via FTP (see tutorial on FTP).

-- Go to "wp-content > themes" folder
+- Go to "wp-content > themes" folder.

-- Before you replace any files or folder on your server, we recommend to download a copy of the current theme folder to your local drive for backup
+- Before you replace any files or folder on your server, we recommend to download a copy of the current theme folder to your local drive for backup.

-- Then replace entire theme folder
+- Then replace entire theme folder.

 Common Upgrade Issues

-- If you get "X" icon with your credentials, it is likely due to incorrect username/password.
+- If you get a "X" icon with your credentials, it is likely due to incorrect username/password.
 Verify your credentials by logging in the Member Area.

 - If you get "PCLZIP_ERR_BAD_FORMAT" error after the credentials check, your membership might be expired.
 You may check your membership by logging in the Member Area > Invoices.